How it’s tied to lung disease and what you can do about it…

 Due to the genetic nature of the deficiency, the only way to test for AATD is through the blood.
 Upon discovering the predisposition to the deficiency, lifestyle changes can be prescribed (quitting smoking, etc.) as well gene therapy.

 Alpha-1 antitrypsin deficiency may create a larger susceptibility to lung diseases such as COPD, but there is hope for those born with this genetic predisposition.
-Although the lung diseases caused by this deficiency cannot be reversed, it’s possible to address their symptoms and development through stem cell therapy and continued stem cell research.
+Although the lung diseases caused by this deficiency cannot be reversed, it’s possible to address their symptoms and development through cellular therapy and continued cellular research.

 If you’re looking to make a profound change in your life or the life of someone you love, don’t wait.
-If you or a loved one suffers from COPD, or another lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 today to find out if you qualify for stem cell therapy.
+If you or a loved one suffers from COPD, or another lung disease, the Lung Health Institute may be able to help with a variety of cellular treatment options.
+Contact us at 888-745-6697 today to find out if you qualify for cellular therapy.

 Affected by Alpha-1 Antitrypsin Deficiency?
 We want to hear from you.
 Share your thoughts and comments on Alpha-1 Antitrypsin Deficiency and COPD below.